jgallimore/microbit/devenv/README.md

 ----------------

 * Everyone involved in the creation of the BBC microbit project
+* Damien George for creating the MicroPython project
 * Nicholas Tollervey for getting the BBC microbit NDA partially lifted for easier community collaboration and setting up the micro:bit World Tour project